chichieinstein/nvimhelper/README.md

 7. One of the NerdFonts installed and terminal configured to dispay it.
 8. (Optional) Use a good terminal emulator like `kitty` or `alacritty` for the best rendering of the statuslines.

-The setup of other required NeoVim dependencies is taken care of internally.
-Once all these dependencies are met, setup is remarkably simple: copy the nvim folder to your `.config` directory and that is it!
-Start using nvim.
+The setup of required NeoVim plugins is taken care of internally.
+Once all these dependencies are satisfied, using the config is remarkably simple: copy the nvim folder to your `.config` directory and that is it!
+Start using nvim with these settings.

 We next describe the specific language editing features and other requirements in detail.